Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Yoga of the Differentiation of the Three Gunas.
 Book Yoga of Wisdom: Bhagavad Gita 4

-Chapter 14 of the Bhagavad Gita: Yoga Differentiation of the Three Gunas (Gunatrayavibhaga Yoga)
+Chapter 14 of the Bhagavad Gita: The Yoga of Differentiation of the Three Gunas (Gunatrayavibhaga Yoga)

 Download Pedro Nonell's free Spanish translation of Gita according to Gandhi